 Should We Perform RSTU Or Transfer Monies From OA to SA?

 Any monies we top up to our CPF via the RSTU will build up our retirement sum.
-This way, we can create a bigger retirement nest egg, while having the option to withdraw anything above the FRS once we turn 55.
+This way, we can build a larger retirement nest egg while having the option to withdraw anything above the FRS once we turn 55.

-Reaching the FRS earlier in our lives is crucial to reducing some stress over our retirement adequacy, and helps us compound the amount by earning a floor interest rate of 4.0% on our SA monies.
+Reaching the FRS earlier in our lives is crucial for reducing stress about our retirement adequacy and helps us compound the amount by earning a floor interest rate of 4.0% on our SA monies.

 However, as we have seen in the examples above, we cannot use RSTU monies to withdraw more from our Retirement Account by opting to save the BRS.
-This is because calculations for withdrawals do not consider cash top-ups.
+This is because the calculations for withdrawals do not account for cash top-ups.

-But, how much we can withdraw does not apply to monies transferred to our SA from our OA, as it is still considered mandatory contributions into our CPF accounts.
+But the amount we can withdraw does not apply to monies transferred to our SA from our OA, as they are still considered mandatory contributions to our CPF accounts.

-When deciding to make use of the schemes available by CPF, we need to bear these things in mind.
+When deciding to use the schemes available through CPF, we need to bear these things in mind.
 However, we also need to acknowledge that we are trying to build a greater retirement nest egg, rather than constantly or only thinking about gaming the system.

 Read Also: 15 Little-Known Things About CPF That Most Singaporeans Are Still Unaware About